NARCAN

 Frequently Asked Questions

 A person does not need to be breathing for the NARCAN nasal spray to work.
-The medicine is absorbed by the nasal mucosa and does not need to be inhaled to work.
+The medicine is absorbed by the nasal mucosa and does not require inhalation to be effective.

 No, it is safe to keep giving doses every 2-3 minutes until the person wakes up or emergency personnel arrive.